CBEP-SoCB-Details/Presumpscot_WQ/Analysis/E.coli_Analysis.md

-Do we can model sites directly, ignoring subtleties about sampling history, or we can use multi-level modeling to estimate marginal means taking into account sampling history. lets compare results.
+Do we can model sites directly, ignoring subtleties about sampling history, or we can use multi-level modeling to estimate marginal means taking into account sampling history.
+Let’s compare results.

 # Linear Models Based on Recent Data